Medically reviewed on March 25, 2018

 • Cardiovascular disease: Use with caution in patients with cardiovascular disease, history of hypertension, or coronary artery disease; treatment-emergent hypertension (including some severe cases) has been reported, both with bupropion alone and in combination with nicotine transdermal systems.

-• Hepatic impairment: Use with caution in patients with hepatic impairment; consider a reduction in dose and/or frequency; Forfivo XL is not recommended in patients with hepatic impairment.
+• Hepatic impairment: Use with caution in patients with hepatic impairment; consider a reduction in dose and/or frequency.

-• Renal impairment: Use with caution in patients with renal impairment; consider a reduction in dose and/or frequency; Forfivo XL is not recommended in patients with renal impairment.
+• Renal impairment: Use with caution in patients with renal impairment; consider a reduction in dose and/or frequency.

 Concurrent drug therapy issues:

 • Drug-drug interactions: Potentially significant interactions may exist, requiring dose or frequency adjustment, additional monitoring, and/or selection of alternative therapy.
 Consult drug interactions database for more detailed information.

 • Elderly: Use with caution in the elderly; may be at greater risk of drug accumulation during chronic dosing.
 Consider a reduction in dose.

 Dosage form specific issues:

-• Extended release tablet: Insoluble tablet shell may remain intact and be visible in the stool.
+• 24-hour extended release tablet: Insoluble tablet shell may remain intact and be visible in the stool.

-• Electroconvulsive therapy (ECT): May increase the risks associated with electroconvulsive therapy (ECT); consider discontinuing, when possible, prior to ECT treatment (APA 2010).
+• Electroconvulsive therapy (ECT): May increase the risks associated with ECT; consider discontinuing, when possible, prior to ECT treatment (APA 2010).